theofficialgman/gl-gsync-demo/README.md

-# Unofficial OpenGL G-SYNC Demo for Linux
+# Unofficial OpenGL VSYNC Demo for Linux

 This is a very basic OpenGL demo for testing vsync technology on Linux.